makersacademy/bowling-challenge/README.md

 The final frame does not display correctly on the website at the moment (ie bonus rolls are not visible)

-I'm also currently not sure how to 'catch' errors thrown by the backend as I would really like them to be displayed as an alert.
+I haven't implemented errors being displayed as an alert to the user

 =================